liqtags/shamir/README.md

 Shamir Secret Sharing implementation in Typescript

-# WTF is Shamir's secret sharing?
+# What is Shamir's secret sharing?

 Shamir's secret sharing is an efficient secret sharing algorithm for distributing private information among a group so that the secret cannot be revealed unless a quorum of the group acts together to pool their knowledge